Kieu Chinh: 1955–1975

 Permission for the Giao Chỉ Films Studio's war film was initially rejected because the studio was privately owned, so general director Kieu Chinh asked for permission from the Ministry of Information, Ministry of National Defence, and especially the headquarter of the Republic of Vietnam Military Forces.
 So during the summer of 1971, the project started filming.
 Later that year, the film was first shown at the Rex Movie Theatre which was the biggest theatre in South Vietnam.
 Later, it was shown at the Asian Film Festival in Taipei.
 However, its subsequent public release was delayed for almost a year.

 After its completion, the release of Faceless Lover was blocked for more than a year, because the censorship agency viewed it as an anti-war film which could discourage youths from joining the army.
 In a 1973 screening event at the National Centre for Cinema by Minister of Open-Arms Hoàng Đức Nhã with 100% audiences as the Cabinet's members.
 Film director Hoàng Vĩnh Lộc and producer Kieu Chinh was also invited.
-Afterwads, Mr. Nhã spoke with other ministers: "What are your opinions ?
+Afterwards, Mr. Nhã spoke with other ministers: "What are your opinions ?
 Should it be forbidden or allowed to be released?".
 One exclaimed that: "C'est une sale guerre !", so "Minister, please tell me now : What war is not a «sale guerre» ?" — said Kieu Chinh. ("Sale Guerre" is French for Dirty War.)
 At last, Minister Hoàng Đức Nhã suggested a vote.
 So the result was 19 Yes and only 1 No.

 In Chinh's memoir, Faceless Lover was allowed to be shown again in 1973.
 It had the honor of being the first Vietnamese film shown at the Rex Movie Theatre.
 Rex specialised in showing US blockbusters such as Doctor Zhivago or Romeo and Juliet.
 Kieu Chinh must "insisted" Madame Ưng Thi who was an owner of Rex Theatre.
 She was reluctant and said: "This can not show Vietnamese ones.
 I am afraid of small audiences and a loss.".
 Eventually, Madame Ưng Thi agreed to a contract of a week.
 "If from the third day, the theatre has such still many empty seats then I will cancel !" — said Madame Ưng Thi.
 However, director Hoàng Vĩnh Lộc immediately replied: "Just do it, then will see !".